 \section{Beyond the Worst Case: An Experimental Evaluation}

-In this section we present results of experiments, in which we measure how many randomly-selected swaps are necessary to change election results.\footnote{We found STV to be computationally too intensive for our experiments, so we used a simplified variant where all internal ties are broken lexicographically.
-We omit NED for similar reasons (but we expect the results to be similar as for $k$-Copeland).}
+In this section we present results of experiments in which we measure how many randomly-selected swaps are necessary to change election results under our rules.\footnote{We omit NED because we found it to be computationally too expensive.
+However, we expect the results to be similar to the results that we have for $k$-Copeland$^\alpha$.}

-We perform a series of experiments using four distributions of rankings obtained from PrefLib~\cite{mat-wal:c:preflib}, a library that contains both real-life preference data and tools for generating synthetic elections.
-We use three artificial distributions (see Appendix~\ref{app:distributions} for details): \begin{inparaenum}[(i)] \item Impartial Culture (IC), \item Mallows Model with parameter $\phi$ between $0$ and $1$ drawn uniformly, and \item the mixture of two Mallows Models with separate parameters $\phi$ chosen identically to the previous model. \end{inparaenum} Additionally, we use one dataset describing real-life preferences over sushi sets (we treat this dataset as a distribution, i.e., we select votes from this dataset uniformly at random).
+We performed a series of experiments using five distributions of rankings---three synthetic ones and two based on real-life datasets obtained from the Pref\-Lib~\cite{mat-wal:c:preflib} library of real-life preference data.
+Regarding the real-life data, we used the dataset of preferences over sushi sets~\cite{kam:c:sushi} and the dataset with preferences over university courses (treating them as distributions by selecting votes from them uniformly at random).
+Regarding the synthetic distributions, we used the following ones (see the description below or, for a more detailed discussion and literature overview, a book chapter by Boutilier and Rosenschein~\cite{bou-ros:incomplete-information}): \begin{enumerate}[(i)] \item Impartial Culture (IC), \item Mallows model with parameter $\phi$ between $0$ and $1$ drawn uniformly at random, and \item a mixture of two Mallows models with two separate values of parameters $\phi_1$ and $\phi_2$ drawn uniformly and independently at random. \end{enumerate}

-Intuitively, in the Mallows model there is a single most probable preference order $r_0$, and the more swaps are necessary to modify a given order $r$ to become $r_0$, the less probable it is to draw $r$ while in the IC model, drawing each preference order is equally likely.
-Formally, the Mallows model consists of a \emph{central ranking}~$r_0$ of $m$~elements and a dispersion parameter~$\phi \in (0,1]$ which quantifies the concentration of the rankings around the peak~$r_0$ with respect to some distance measure (Kendall's tau distance in our case).
-The probability of a ranking~$r$~is where~$d$ is Kendall's tau distance and $S_m$~denotes the symmetric group of order~$m$, that is, the set of all rankings of $m$~elements.
-Note that the normalization constant~$Z$ is actually independent of~$r_0$.
-Observe that Mallows model with~$\phi=1$ is equivalent to Impartial Culture.
-Mallows model with $\phi \rightarrow 0$ draws only the central ranking~$r_0$.
+In the Impartial Culture model, each preference order is drawn uniformly at random.
+In contrast, the intuition behind the Mallows model is that there is a given central preference order and the more swaps are necessary to modify some preference order~$r$ to become this central one, the less probable it is to draw~$r$ (in particular, the central order is the most probable one to be generated).
+Formally, the Mallows model consists of a \emph{central order}~$r_0$ of $m$~elements and a dispersion parameter~$\phi \in (0,1]$ which quantifies the concentration of the rankings around the peak~$r_0$ with respect to some distance measure; we use the Kendall tau distance~\cite{Kendall38}.
+In particular, the probability of generating a given ranking~$r$~is: